Node.js lambda

 Verification

-To verify a successful configuration of python lambda, invoke the lambda function by sending traffic through the API gateway endpoint.
-Login to Traceable platform and check whether the service and associated traces and spans are displayed.
+To verify a successful configuration of Python lambda, invoke the lambda function by sending traffic through the API gateway endpoint.
+Then, log in to the Traceable platform and check whether the service and associated traces and spans are displayed.

 Troubleshooting

-Following are a few troubleshooting tips for the python lambda deployment:
+Following are a few troubleshooting tips for the node lambda deployment:

 Problem